 Once you know the gpg level for your hard water, you’ll be able to start thinking about the relative grain capacity that you may require from a softener.

 What Does Grain Capacity Mean When It Comes to Choosing a Water Softener?

 Grain capacity refers to the total amount of water hardness minerals, measured in grains, that a softener can remove before regeneration is required.
 In ion-exchange softeners, which are most common, regeneration is necessary when small resin beads in the appliance become fully saturated with hardness ions.
 The resin beads are then rinsed with a brine solution, which allows them to keep working smoothly.

-While some alternative types of water conditioners don’t require the use of salt, most water softeners do need salt for the regeneration process.
+While some alternative types of water softeners don’t require the use of salt, most water softeners do need salt for the regeneration process.